 Stow your jack and tools in the correct place (remember this is part of good car maintenance) and put the old tire in the trunk or on the back seat.
 Your first order of business now is to have the flat tire repaired or replaced and mounted by a professional.

-For more information about tires, vehicle maintenance and other related topics, follow the links on the next page.
+For more information about tires, vehicle maintenance and other related topics, follow the links below.